Farama-Foundation/PettingZoo/docs/mpe.md

 `pettingzoo.mpe import simple_world_comm`

+`agents= `

 *gif*

 *AEC diagram*

-This environment is similar to simple_tag, except there is food (small blue balls) that the good agents are rewarded for being near, there are ‘forests’ that hide agents inside from being seen, and there is a ‘leader adversary' that can see the agents at all times and can communicate with the other adversaries to help coordinate the chase.
+This environment is similar to simple_tag, except there is food (small blue balls) that the good agents are rewarded for being near, there are 'forests' that hide agents inside from being seen, and there is a ‘leader adversary' that can see the agents at all times and can communicate with the other adversaries to help coordinate the chase.
 By default, there are 2 good agents, 3 adversaries, 1 obstacles, 2 foods, and 2 forests.

 In particular, the good agents reward, is -5 for every collision with an adversary, -2*bound by the `bound` function described in simple_tag, +2 for every collision with a food, and -0.05*minimum distance to any food.
 The adversarial agents are rewarded +5 for collisions and -0.1*minimum distance to a good agent.